 But trade experts have said Biden's hands may be tied by his commitment to voters through the Made In America pledge, and that tariffs may remain for some time, despite the huge cost to US importers.

 "The jitteriness of the financial markets may be a factor," said Lotterman, whose Real World Economics column appears in several US newspapers.
-He predicted that Biden may keep up the pressure for the last six weeks of campaigning through commercials and a social media blitz focusing on the economy.
+He had predicted that Biden might keep up the pressure for the last week of campaigning through commercials and a social media blitz focusing on the economy.